 Everyone knows which countries are more expensive than others, and while places like Scandinavia are awesome to travel to – they can seriously dent your backpacking budget.
 Do some research online and find those places that are student-friendly and where the cost of a delicious meal in Singapore, for example, is about 10 bucks a day.

 They’re out there waiting to be explored on the cheap.

-Hostels are amazing for budget travelling and meeting new, lifelong friends in the process, but if you really want to save the pennies, you need to sign up to couchsurfing.
+Hostels are amazing for budget traveling and meeting new, lifelong friends in the process, but if you really want to save the pennies, you need to sign up to couchsurfing.

 Create a profile, type in a location anywhere in the world, and ask to surf someone’s couch – staying at their place for free.
 With host and surfer reviews on the site, it’s perfectly safe, and a wonderful way to meet locals with a cultural exchange.
 Sometimes they’ll even give you a tour of their hometown – so that’s more money saved!

 #4 Use a pre-paid credit card

 This is something many travellers often overlook.
 Taking money out of foreign ATMs can cost you an arm and a leg.

 A $5 charge might not seem much at first – but it will soon add up.
 Do some research and find a good pre-paid credit card which you load with funds online, and then it doesn’t charge you for making withdrawals.
 You’ll get the current exchange rate, and they’re free too!
 We like free things.

 #5 Eat street food